whiteinge/eseth/2006/back-from-brazil.rst

 Thais is from the southern-most state in Brazil, Rio Grande do Sul, which is `heavily populated by German immigrants`_.
-Her parents are living in a little town named |Harmonia|, population 2,000, which is 90% German-speaking.
+Her parents are living in a little town named Harmonia |Harmonia|, population 2,000, which is 90% German-speaking.
 The townsfolk are largely farmers or factory workers and are pretty suspicious of strangers.
 We were visiting during an annual town celebration (pictured), announced by a loud- speaker on a car that drove around for a week beforehand,